Joseph-Ebuka/git-branch-cleaner/README.md

 # Git Branch Cleaner

-Git Branch Cleaner is a command-line interface (CLI) tool designed to help developers clean up stale git branches both locally and remotely.
-It provides options to list, delete, and automatically manage branches that are no longer needed.
+A command-line tool to help manage and clean up Git branches in your repository.

 ## Features

-- **List Stale Branches**: Identify branches that are no longer active or have been merged.
+- List all branches with status indicators
-- **List All Branches**: List all branches in the repository.
+- Identify and list stale branches (branches with deleted remotes)
-- **Delete Stale Branches**: Remove branches that are no longer needed.
+- Clean up merged branches
-- **Dry Run Mode**: Preview which branches would be deleted without actually removing them.
+- Delete specific branches
-- **Automatic Deletion**: Automatically delete branches without manual confirmation.
+- Safe deletion with protected branches (main/master)
-- **Remote Branch Management**: Clean up stale branches on the remote repository.
+- Verbose mode for detailed branch information

 ## Installation